-Ryan writes in to ask this: “Pastor John, is a tight budget a sufficient reason in and of itself to delay a young dating couple from getting married and prolong their engagement for a significant amount of time?
-This question assumes all other factors are a go: both love Christ, the local church approves of the match, parents approve of the relationship, and emotional and sexual purity has been honored, etc.” What would you say to this couple, Pastor John?
+Ryan writes in to ask this, “Pastor John, is a tight budget a sufficient reason in and of itself to delay a young dating couple from getting married and prolong their engagement for a significant amount of time?
+This question assumes all other factors are a “go:” both love Christ, the local church approves of the match, parents approve of the relationship, and emotional and sexual purity has been honored, et cetera.”
+What would you say to this couple, Pastor John?

-Now, see that is a different kind of failure than disability or some other reason that might be hindering it.
-She should be aware that there are often character traits that keep a man from stepping up and making a life for him and his wife.
+That is a different kind of failure than disability or some other reason that might be hindering a man from providing for his family.
+She should be aware that there are often character traits that keep a man from stepping up and making a life for himself and his wife.

-So I am inclined to say there are down sides to being deeply in love, being ready to marry in every way, but that financial one.
-There are down sides not to moving forward.
-And a huge sexual temptation is one of them as well as life living a life of great frustration.
+So, I am inclined to say there are downsides to being deeply in love, being ready to marry in every way but that financial one, and not moving forward with marriage — and sexual temptation is one of them, as well as living a life of great frustration.
 I think God calls couples to really enjoy fighting this fight together if they are mature.